 Domain/Technology/Feature/Silicon Utilities – Classes and functions used to abstract specific details of a technology or product.
 This is a higher level of abstraction than a Provider offers.

 Provider – Classes used to wrap external libraries/dependencies to provide a consistent interface to all core library APIs.
 This allows the implementation to be changed without any change to the bulk of the code.
+Providers also must abstract the execution environment details away from the user (with or without a host, or one-to-many host-to-SUT mappings).

 As an example, there may be two products that need to have a register value checked.
 The access mechanism would be abstracted by a Silicon Abstraction Provider (OpenIPC vs. ITP).
 However, things like the register name, register address, and expected value will be contained in one or more Utility classes, which use the Provider interface to extract the details needed from the SUT.
 This prevents Providers from growing to an unmanageable size.